Tigers vs. Braves Player Props Betting Odds

 Strider Stats

-- The Braves will hand the ball to Spencer Strider (6-2) for his 14th start of the season.
+- Spencer Strider (6-2) will take the mound for the Braves, his 14th start of the season.

-- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.
+- He has earned a quality start seven times in 13 starts this season.

-- In 13 starts, Strider has pitched through or past the fifth inning 12 times.
-He has a season average of 5.6 frames per outing.
+- Strider has started 13 games this season, and he's lasted five or more innings 12 times.
+He averages 5.6 innings per appearance.

-- In 13 appearances this season, he has finished three without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 13 chances this season.

 Strider Recent Games